ajit77shinde/MERN-Stack-app/README.md

 It uses React's letest features like Hooks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-# Features:
-It uses React's letest features like Hooks.

-A system and add a feature to reset user passwords.

-Email and Password full validation.

-Password requirements:

-• Min: 1 lowercase and 1 uppercase alphabet

-• Min: 1 number

-• Min: 1 special character

-• 8-16 character length

-• Shouldn’t be the same as username

-• Shouldn’t be the same as last password
 ## Available Scripts

 In the project directory, you can run: